 Adults need the seasonal flu vaccine each year.
 And, the pertussis vaccines that we all received as children don’t last a lifetime.
 Currently, the CDC recommends pertussis vaccination or a booster for the following:

 Prepare for your baby’s birth by having dad, grandparents and babysitters vaccinated ahead of time.
-If you’re pregnant, ask to have the Tdap right after delivery; it’s typically available in hospitals and safe during breastfeeding.

 The CDC also advises the following to protect and build your baby’s immunity, especially in her first 6 months.

 Breastfeed your baby: Strive to breastfeed exclusively for 6 months.
 Breastfed babies have fewer respiratory infections and other illnesses.

 Wash your hands thoroughly: Everyone should do this each time they touch or care for baby.
 Wash for at least 20 seconds with warm soap and water, and carry hand sanitizer to use when soap and water aren’t handy.

 Avoid touching your eyes, nose, and mouth: And baby’s too; most germs are spread this way.

 Avoid sick people: Remember, not all sick people have a fever.
 Avoid people who are coughing, sneezing, complaining of new aches or pains, or being treated for an infection.
 Keep baby out of large crowds.